 This capability lets customers do a number of new things, like keep a copy of their old computer’s data even when migrating to a new one, save a collection of files (e.g. last year’s emails, a completed work project, your novel draft, tax returns) in the cloud as an archive, or free up space on a hard drive by moving data to a Snapshot in B2 and then deleting the original copy.
-Just like files in Computer Backup, the B2 Snapshot can be downloaded over the internet or delivered anywhere on a USB flash or hard drive.
+Just like files in Computer Backup, the B2 Snapshot can be downloaded over the internet or delivered anywhere on a USB hard drive.

 No More Connecting Your External Drives Every 30 Days

 This new feature can particularly benefit users who have been using Computer Backup to back up data from multiple external drives.
 Often, these external drives are not always connected to their computers, and to maintain the backups they have been required to connect these drives at least once every 30 days so that they’re active and therefore maintained in their backup — a task they tell us they’d rather avoid.